johnstamps2020/documentation-portal/README.md

 If you use VS Code, run the **Compose local dev environment** task.
 If you use IntelliJ IDEA, run the **Compose local dev environment** configuration.
 If you use the terminal, run this command in the root folder of the project:
-`docker compose -f .dev/compose-local-dev-env.yml up --detach`.
+`docker compose -f .dev/compose-local-dev-env.yml up --build --detach`.

 ### VS Code